clearent/rancher-automation/README.md

 # storm-mitigate.py
 ### Usage
 #### Arguments
-This file takes one argument, which should be a text file\n For example: <span style="color:blue">"python ./storm-mitigate.py text.txt"</span>
+This file takes one argument, which should be a text file<br>
+For example: **"python ./storm-mitigate.py text.txt"**
 ##### Text File Format
-BaseURL\n
-EnvironmentID\n
+BaseURL<br>
+EnvironmentID<br>
-Rancher API Access key\n
+Rancher API Access key<br>
-Rancher API Secret key\n
+Rancher API Secret key<br>
 ### Function
-This script helps to mitigate what is known as a "Boot Storm" when a Rancher environment crashes and all services are fighting for resources when trying to start at the same time
+This script helps to mitigate what is known as a "Boot Storm" when a Rancher environment crashes and all services are fighting for resources when trying to start at the same time.
-This script also needs your environment to have custom user labels on all services called <span style="color:blue">"Service_Class"</span> and prioritized as follows: A+,A,B,C
+This script also needs your environment to have custom user labels on all services called *"Service_Class"* and prioritized as follows: **(A+,A,B,C)**<br>
 This script then shuts down all services, and then starts them back up in order based on their priority